ubie-oss/esqa/README.md

 ### Configurations

 Esqa has the settings file in which we add the test cases.
-The test cases consist of two blocks *query* and *validations*.
-*query* is an Elasticsearch query and *validation* is the expected behavior when we run the defined query to the specified index.

 The following is an example of the setting file of esqa.
-The setting file means that results from Elasticsearch must satisfy the conditions defined in `asserts` block when we run the defined query (searching `engineer` to the `message` field) to the target index.
+The setting file means that results from Elasticsearch clusters must satisfy the conditions defined in `asserts` block when we run the defined query (searching `engineer` to the `message` field) to the target index.

 ```json